 Available on: IOS, Android and Windows

 It allows you to check-in to a location and to let your friends know what beer you’re drinking, whilst at the same time letting you rate each beer.
 Your friends can also toast (like) or comment on your post, your beverage and your drinking hole of choice.
-It also acts a journal of your beer-ventures, pretty handy as the craft beer world is expanding all the time and names and brands are getting harder and harder to keep track of.
-Finally -if that all weren’t enough- the app also offers suggestions of what you might like to try next based on what you’ve enjoyed so far, and it also helps you to seek out establishments that serve said beer.
+It also acts as a journal of your beer-ventures.
+Pretty handy when the craft beer world is expanding and the amout of names and brands are getting harder and harder to keep track of.
+Finally -if that all weren’t enough- the app also offers suggestions of what you might like to try next based on what you’ve enjoyed so far.
+It also helps you to seek out establishments that serve said beer.

 SipSnapp - $ 0.99